 If you ask a room full of pet owners in their 20s whether they would rather have medical insurance for themselves or pet insurance for their dog or cat, you’ll be surprised at the results.
-Demand for pet insurance is skyrocketing.
+The demand for pet insurance is skyrocketing.

 In fact, according to the North American Pet Health Insurance Association, 2018 saw an increase in the number of pets insured by 18 percent.
-More than 2,000,000 pets in the United States are now covered by pet insurance.
+Pet insurance covers more than 2,000,000 pets in the United States.

 There is no question the pet insurance industry is experiencing explosive growth but questions remain about whether the benefits outweigh the cost.
 The answer is the same as it is with almost any other type of insurance.